olekgolus11/olekgolus11/README.md

 # About me 🙋

-Who am I? - I'm an IT student.
+I'm an IT student.
-What am I interested in? - Creating websites and services, fullstack.
-I also learn DevOps.
-Besides programming I enjoy CGI (blender).
+Interested in creating websites and services.

 | I feel very comfortable using | Currently learning | Looking forward to learn | Other technologies I feel familiar with |
 |:-----------------------------:|:------------------:|:------------------------:|:----------------------------------------:|